seed-run/homepage/_docs/adding-a-build-spec.md

 - `$SEED_SERVICE_FULLPATH`: The absolute path of the service inside the build container.
 For example, `/tmp/seed/source/services/posts`.
 If the service is at the root of the repo, it is `/tmp/seed/source`.
 - `$SEED_BUILD_ID`: The build id.
 - `$SEED_BUILD_SERVICE_SHA`: The commit SHA used to build a given service.
 For [post-deploy phases]({% link _docs/adding-a-post-deploy-phase.md %}), if the build is using multiple commits, the first commit will be set.
 If the service is being removed, it is set to the commit used in the last successfully deployed build.
+- `$SEED_BUILD_TRIGGER`: Whether the build is triggered by "deploy", "promote", or "rollback".
 - `$SEED_BRANCH`: The Git branch used to trigger this build.
 Does not apply to promotions and rollbacks.
 For PR stages, this is the branch the PR was submitted to.
 Note the difference between this and the `$SEED_STAGE_BRANCH` variable.
 These two variables will differ if you trigger a manual deployment using a branch that's different from the one the stage is set to auto-deploy from.
 - `$SEED_PULL_REQUEST_NUMBER`: For PR stages, this is the number of the Pull Request.
 - `$SEED_PULL_REQUEST_SOURCE_BRANCH`: For PR stages, this is the name of the source branch.